7 Tips for Dads During Labor and Delivery - Baby Chick

 5. Know What She Wants and Be Her Advocate

-The doctor or midwife and nurses are there to primarily make sure your partner and baby are healthy and doing well during labor and birth.
+The doctor (or midwife) and nurses are there to ensure your partner and baby are healthy and doing well during labor and birth.
 But you have a big role in helping your partner get comfortable and communicate her wishes.
 Sometimes your care provider will recommend something that isn’t 100% necessary.
 It’s up to you to know what your partner wants so you can advocate for her and your wishes.

 Birth Plan

-If you and your partner have written a birth plan, be sure you bring it with you to the hospital so that you can share it with your nurses and the doctor-on-call.
+If you and your partner have written a birth plan, bring it with you to the hospital so you can share it with your nurses and the doctor-on-call.
 That way, they can know your wishes.
-And you won’t have to remember and speak up each moment about a preference, want, and or need.
+And you won’t have to remember and speak up each moment about a preference, want, and/or need.
 Be sure to bring more than one copy in case it gets lost!

 6. Be Flexible and Be Prepared